ryanrwatkins/Google-Sheet-to-Calendar/README.md

 9. Copy and paste the script from here (above) into the Google Apps Script editor.
 This will replace the blank "myfunction" that they give you to start.
 10. The script has notes on what each element is doing.
 There are a couple that you will want to edit.

 10a.
-On line 12 you will have to update the URL (web address) for the Spreadsheet you useing to maintain the calendar.
+On line 12 you will have to update the URL (web address) for the Spreadsheet you using to maintain the calendar.
 If you have multiple Sheets, you can also add which Sheet within the Spreadsheet you are referring to.

 10b.
 On line 13 you will want to update which cell of your sheet you put the calendar ID (again, mine was A2)